 The Myths of Weight Lifting for Women

 With regular workouts, you will be surprised at just how quickly your body will become accustomed to the weight you are using.
-When this occurs, you can use a heavier weight to keep your muscles challenged if desired.
+When this occurs, if desired, you can use a heavier weight to keep your muscles challenged.

 What are the Benefits of Weight Lifting for Women?

-Another of the weight lifting benefits for women is that it is excellent for maintaining and even increasing bone density.
-As we women age and lose estrogen, our bones can lose density.
-When this happens, they become more fragile.
+Another of the weight lifting benefits for women is that it is excellent for maintaining and even increasing bone density, and with stronger bones comes a high degree of protection against osteoporosis.

 Short beginner level weight lifting for women routine